 Getting from point A to point B is an important part of daily life.
 If you are used to using the bus, a carpool or the Metro system, you may want to consider a private ride instead.
 Below are private pay and low-cost options for getting around the City.

-Metro Rail and Bus: Click to view Metro’s letter to customers about their increased cleaning and disinfecting protocols implemented during the coronavirus season.
+Metro Rail and Bus: Click to view Metro’s blog of updates about service changes and increased cleaning and disinfecting protocols implemented during the coronavirus season.
 Visit Metro's website for up to date information on schedules and routes.

 Taxi: you can order a taxi 24/7 online or by calling (202) 398-0500.
 Wheelchair accessible options available.